 - Vulnerability: Unquoted Search Path or Element

 2. UPDATE INFORMATION

 This updated advisory is a follow-up to the advisory update titled ICSA-20-212-04 Mitsubishi Electric Factory Automation Engineering Products (Update H) that was published August 2, 2022, to the ICS webpage on cisa.gov/ics.

 Successful exploitation of this vulnerability may allow an attacker to obtain unauthorized information, modify information, and cause a denial-of-service condition.

 4.1 AFFECTED PRODUCTS

 The following products and versions are affected:

-- C Controller Interface Module Utility, all versions
+- C Controller Interface Module Utility, Versions 2.00 and prior

 - CC-Link IE Control Network Data Collector, Version 1.00A